-- 1. San Juan and Rio Arriba Counties in the northwest corner of New Mexico: San Juan County is near several Class I areas and is adjacent to the Navajo Nation, Southern Ute Indian Tribe, Ute Mountain Ute, and Jicarilla Apache Nation reservations.
-Rio Arriba County is located to the east of San Juan County.
+- 1. San Juan County in the northwest corner of New Mexico: San Juan County is near several Class I areas and is adjacent to the Navajo Nation, Southern Ute Indian Tribe, Ute Mountain Ute, and Jicarilla Apache Nation reservations.
 This region has a history of elevated levels of ground-level ozone and impaired visibility at nearby Class I areas.
-This area lies within the San Juan Basin, which is a major producer of oil and gas and also has two large coal-fired power plants.
-Additionally, there is heavy truck traffic on the arterial highways that traverse these counties.
+This area is heavy in oil and gas production and has two large coal-fired power plants.
+Additionally, there is heavy truck traffic on the arterial highways that traverse San Juan County.
 These highways are key to the transport of goods through this portion of the State.
 With the increasing popularity of both light- and heavy-duty diesel-fueled vehicles used for commercial and personal use, diesel exhaust emissions are likely to increase in this area, contributing to the further degradation of air quality in this area. - 2.
-The City of Albuquerque/Bernalillo County, Sandoval, Torrance and Valencia Counties: The Albuquerque Metropolitan Statistical Area (MSA) is a metropolitan area in central New Mexico centered on the city of Albuquerque comprising four counties: Bernalillo, Sandoval, Torrance, and Valencia.
-As of the 2010 United States Census, the MSA had a population of 887,077.
-The population is estimated to be 915,927 as of the July 1, 2018 Census estimate.
-Bernalillo County has a population of approximately 674,221 (2010 census, U.S. Census Bureau).
-Albuquergue is located at the intersection of Interstate 40 and Interstate 25.
+The City of Albuquerque/ Bernalillo County: Bernalillo County has a population of approximately 674,221 (2010 census, U.S. Census Bureau).
+Albuquerque is located at the intersection of Interstate 40 and Interstate 25.
 Interstate 40 is a thoroughfare for the east-west transport of goods through the State and Interstate 25 is a major north-south trade route.
-As the largest city in New Mexico and its location at the intersection of two major thoroughfares, Albuquerque is a hub for freight fleets, distribution centers and several large truck stops.
-There is one international airport and three rail lines (NM Rail Runner Express, Amtrak and BNSF, a Class I rail line) located within the city.
-The Rail Runner Express has approximately 22 north- and south-bound commuter trains running daily through Albuquerque during the work week, while Amtrak runs two trains per day.
+As the largest city in New Mexico and its location at the intersection of two major thoroughfares, Albuquerque is a hub for freight fleets, distributions centers and several large truck stops.
+There is one international airport and two rail lines (NM Rail Runner Express and BNSF, a Class I rail line) located within the city.
+The Rail Runner Express has approximately 22 north- and south-bound commuter trains running daily through Albuquerque during the work week.
 Transportation infrastructure contributes to sources of emissions generated by heavy-duty diesel-fueled vehicles.
-Growth in freight demand (both within and outside of New Mexico) continues to add more trucks to these corridors.
-Bernalillo County is bordered to the North by Sandoval County, and to the South by Valencia County, both of which have ozone levels greater than 95% of the NAAQS.
+Growth in freight demand (both within and outside of New Mexico) continues to add more trucks to these corridors. - 3.
+Doña Ana County, along the borders of both Mexico and Texas.
+Doña Ana County has historically had particulate matter and ozone air quality problems.
+There are two areas designated as nonattainment: one nonattainment area for particulate matter 10 microns or less in size (PM10) in the town of Anthony, and one nonattainment area for ozone located in Sunland Park.
+Two major interstate highways merge in this county.
+Interstate 10, a thoroughfare for the east-west transport of goods, intersects with the southern terminus of I-25 in the city of Las Cruces.
+There is a major east/west Class I rail line that passes through the southern part of Doña Ana County, including the southern part of the ozone nonattainment area in Sunland Park.
+Up to 200 trains may pass through this area each day.
+An intermodal facility services the rail line. - 4.
+Lea and Eddy counties in the southeastern corner of the State: Carlsbad Caverns, a Class I area, is located in Eddy County at the northern border of the Guadalupe Mountains National Park, another Class I area located partially in New Mexico and partially in Texas.
+In addition to the heavy presence of the oil and gas industry in Lea and Eddy counties, there is heavy truck traffic on the arterial highways that lead throughout the counties. - 5.
+Rio Arriba, Sandoval, Chaves, Roosevelt and Valencia counties: Some of these counties likely contribute to high ozone levels in the counties which have reached the 95% ozone threshold.
+Others have levels of ozone that will likely reach the 95% threshold for the 2018 ozone season.